Chennaipy/website/content/january-2015-meet-minutes.md

 - Speaker: Shrikant Giridhar

-Then came Shrikant Giridhar with the topic "Build your own CPU".
-He talked about how to build a computer starting from scratch.
+Shrikant talked about how to build a computer starting from scratch.
 He talked about project Oberon, Hardware description Languages such as Verilog, MyHDL - HDL semantics in Python.
 Generators & Decorators, Synthesizable Python.
 He also talked about opencores.org.

 Overall it was a useful meetup where people had a chance to know more about Python and about different fields Python was used.